Collar & Harness Recommendations

 Biothane collar

-Purchase with Collared Creature
+Purchase with Collared Creatures

-Biothane is a tough, light, waterproof material perfect for if your pup likes going out in all weathers or going swimming.
 Haku's current collar is from Collared Creatures, who offer a buckle collar.

 Large synthetic collar